qrzn23/min/wip/magick/content.md

-Members of the A.·.A.·. of whatever grade are not bound or expected or even encouraged to work on any stated lines, or with any special object, save as has been above set forth.
+Members of the A∴A∴ of whatever grade are not bound or expected or even encouraged to work on any stated lines, or with any special object, save as has been above set forth.
 There is however an absolute prohibition to accept money or other material reward, directly or indirectly, in respect of any service connected with the Order, for personal profit or advantage.
 The penalty is immediate expulsion, with no possibility of reinstatement on any terms soever.

 But all members must of necessity work in accordance with the facts of Nature, just as an architect must allow for the Law of Gravitation, or a sailor reckon with currents.